 What we’ve learnt so far

-- It was worth having conversations with key stakeholders when completing the diagnostic tool.
 Stakeholders did not need to do any work in advance or fill in documents.
 A lead met with them virtually to ask questions and used this information to fill in the tool.
 These conversations helped to build relationships and emphasise our focus on workforce wellbeing.

-- Our advice to others would be to allow yourself time and patience to do the work.
 It takes time to meet with stakeholders and build connections.
 Mapping your stakeholders helps to identify who to speak with.
 This can create buy-in and develop relationships as well as generating well-rounded information.

-- Many organisations are interested in using the Framework and it helps to share approaches.
 We presented to our ICS and emphasised that the Framework provides guidance and ideas, not ‘rules’ to follow.
 We now have a virtual meeting every few weeks with wellbeing leads across the ICS.
 At each meeting we focus on one element of the Framework, to talk through what each organisation is doing.